What Is the Difference Between an LCSW and an LMFT?

 LMFTs work in several settings, including private practice, government agencies, psychiatric hospitals, outpatient centers, and other institutions.
 The process of becoming licensed in marriage and family therapy allows MFT degree holders to validate their qualifications according to an objective standard and practice at a state level.

-Learn more about what does LMFT mean and how to become a marriage and family therapy counselor here.
+Learn more about what LMFT means and how to become a marriage and family therapy counselor.

 Pursue a Career in LMFT